discordjs/guide/guide/interactions/autocomplete.md

 Using <DocsLink path="class/AutocompleteInteraction?scrollTo=respond" /> you can submit an array of <DocsLink path="typedef/ApplicationCommandOptionChoiceData" /> objects.
 Passing an empty array will show "No options match your search" for the user.

 The <DocsLink path="class/CommandInteractionOptionResolver?scrollTo=getFocused" /> method returns the currently focused option's value.
-This value is used to filter the choices presented.
-To only display options starting with the focused value you can use the `Array#filter()` method.
-By using `Array#map()`, you can transform the array into an array of <DocsLink path="typedef/ApplicationCommandOptionChoiceData" /> objects.
+This value can be used to filter the choices presented.
+For example, to only display options starting with the focused value you can use the `Array#filter()` method, then using `Array#map()`, you can transform the array into an array of <DocsLink path="typedef/ApplicationCommandOptionChoiceData" /> objects.

 ```js {4-11}
 client.on('interactionCreate', async interaction => {